 Inle Lake | Floating Gardens

 Fly to Heho and drive to Nyaung Shwe to visit a Shan paper workshop.
 Enjoy a firsthand look at the artisans who produce this distinctive paper, using fibers from the mulberry tree, and craft a wide range of items from it, most notably Burmese parasols.
-This afternoon, board a boat and explore the ingenious floating gardens of Inle Lake.
-To create these gardens, used for growing fruit and vegetables, fishermen gather together lake plants such as water hyacinths and seagrass and anchor them with bamboo poles embedded in the lake bottom.
+Enjoy a special lunch on board a floating restaurant set on Inle Lake.
+This afternoon, board a boat and explore the lake’s ingenious floating gardens.
+To create these gardens, used for growing fruit and vegetables, fishermen gather together lake plants, such as water hyacinths and seagrass, and anchor them with bamboo poles embedded in the lake bottom.
 Layers of mud, ash and more vegetation are then applied to form a farmable surface strong enough to stand upon.
 Transfer to your lakeside boutique hotel for the evening.

 Inle Lake | Design Your Day

 This morning, enjoy one of these Design Your Day activities: